Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Bounding the Support of Fractional Edge Covers

-We now introduce two kinds of transformations, \emph{folding} and \emph{extension}.
+We now introduce our two kinds of transformations, \emph{folding} and \emph{extension}.
 A folding removes a set $S^*$ of $c$ edges from ${\bf S}$ and adds to $U$ the vertices in the intersection of the edges of $S^*$.
 In the resulting well-ordered pair $({\bf S'},U')$, ${\bf S'}$ has one less element than ${\bf S}$ and $U'$, compared to $U$, has a bounded size increase of at most $d$ vertices.
-Thus the action of folding gets the resulting well-formed pair closer to one with empty first component, which is a perfect pair according to the paragraph immediately after the statement of Theorem~\ref{maintheor}.
+Thus the action of folding gets the resulting well-formed pair closer to one with empty first component, which is a perfect pair according to the discussion in the beginning of this section.